dwzpku/ob/wiki/math/set/zfc.md

 $\{Z_{0},\mathcal{P}(Z_{0}),\mathcal{P}( \mathcal{P}(Z_{0})
 ),\mathcal{P}( \mathcal{P}( \mathcal{P}(Z_{0}) ) ),...\},$ where
 $Z_{0}$ is any infinite set and $\mathcal{P}$ is the [power set](power_set "power set") operation.
-Moreover, one of Zermelo\'s axioms invoked a concept, that of a \"definite\" property, whose operational meaning was not clear.
-In 1922, Fraenkel and [Thoralf Skolem](Thoralf_Skolem "Thoralf Skolem") independently proposed operationalizing a \"definite\" property as one that could be formulated as a well-formed formula in a [first-order logic](first-order_logic "first-order logic") whose [atomic formulas](atomic_formula "atomic formula") were limited to set
+Moreover, one of Zermelo's axioms invoked a concept, that of a "definite" property, whose operational meaning was not clear.
+In 1922, Fraenkel and [Thoralf Skolem](Thoralf_Skolem "Thoralf Skolem") independently proposed operationalizing a "definite" property as one that could be formulated as a well-formed formula in a [first-order logic](first-order_logic "first-order logic") whose [atomic formulas](atomic_formula "atomic formula") were limited to set